jmandel/basted-pocket/README.md

 1. **Automatic Triggers**: Deploys when you push changes to `links.md` or scripts
 2. **Smart Caching**: Downloads existing data to avoid re-processing
-3. **Cost-Efficient**: Only scrapes content, skips AI enrichment on GitHub Pages to save API costs
+3. **Efficient Processing**: Only scrapes content for fast deployment
 4. **Non-Blocking**: Gracefully handles missing data for first deployment

 To set up:

 1. Enable GitHub Pages in your repository settings
-2. Add `GEMINI_API_KEY` to repository secrets (optional, for local enrichment)
-3. Push changes to trigger deployment
+2. Push changes to trigger deployment

 ## 📝 Link Format